vkgpt11/reactjs/react-interview-qna.md

 ## 9. What are the various types of lifecycle methods in react?
 You can think of React lifecycle methods as the series of events that happen from the birth of a React component to its death.
-They fall in three category Mount, Update and Unmount and handling errors.
+They fall in three category Mount, Update and Unmount.

    + **Mounting** – Birth of your component
    + **Update** – Growth of your component
    + **Unmount** – Death of your component
+   Additional for Handling Errors
    + **Error Handle** - These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.
       ```
       static getDerivedStateFromError()
       componentDidCatch()
       ```

    https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/